-P8 Retaining walls that result in Any retaining proposed exceeding 500mm is required to be certified by an engineer and approved as part of a subsequent Building Permit application.
-50% of the retaining wall adjoins the newly created pedestrian access leg which will buffer against any perceived impact.
+P8 Retaining walls that result in

+Any retaining proposed exceeding 500mm is required to be certified by an engineer land which can be effectively used and approved as part of a subsequent Building Permit application.
+50% of the for the benefit of residents and do retaining wall adjoins the newly created pedestrian access leg which will buffer not detrimentally affect adjoining against any perceived impact.